stan-alam/Data_Structures/JavaScript/deAraujo/chap03/notes.md

 ```

 In JS a **closure** is usually referred to functions. **When a function returns it sent to garbage collection**.
-In this case with bobMarley, whalers, legend variables there is an **inner function** still holding the thread to the **inner variables of the outer function** in this case those variables will not be destroyed. **These inner variables are said to be held in** *execution context*.
+In this case with bobMarley, wailers, legend variables there is an **inner function** still holding the thread to the **inner variables of the outer function** in this case those variables will not be destroyed. **These inner variables are said to be held in** *execution context*.

 ```JavaScript